Denver Art Museum: Sie Welcome Center

 As part of the Denver Art Museum's major transformation project, the new Sie Welcome Center was constructed to create a new visitor-friendly entrance to the Martin Building and as a connector to the Hamilton Building.
 Named in honor of Anna and John J. Sie who pledged $12 million in support of the project, the round, glass-clad structure designed by Machado Silvetti and Fentress Architects will serve as the Martin Building's new visitor entrance and ticketing center.

-When the Sie Welcome Center opens, it will be home to The Ponti, a restaurant focused on local ingredients led by James Beard Award-winning chef Jennifer Jasinski, as well as a more casual cafe for lighter fare.
+When the Sie Welcome Center opens, it will be home to The Ponti, a restaurant focused on local ingredients led by chef Jennifer Jasinski, as well as a more casual café for lighter fare.
 On the second floor of the Sie Welcome Center is the Sturm Grand Pavilion, one of downtown Denver's largest and most distinctive special event spaces.
-Over 10,000 square feet, the pavilion's curved, glass panels offer a unique view of the city.
+Over 10,000 square feet, the pavilion's curved, glass panels offer a view of the city.

 On the second floor of the Sie Welcome Center is the Sturm Grand Pavilion, one of downtown Denver's largest and most distinctive special event spaces.
-Over 10,000 square feet, the pavilion's curved, glass panels offer a unique view of the city.
+Over 10,000 square feet, the pavilion's curved, glass panels offer a view of the city.